Solitude Seekers’ Virtual Ghost Town

 After grabbing lunch at Pete’s Pizza in historic Nevada City, we set out along North Bloomfield Road.
-Traveling this route is not recommended as it soon turns into miles of a winding and dusty gravel road.
+For the less adventurous, traveling this route is not recommended as it soon turns into miles of a winding and dusty gravel road.
 We continued undeterred.
 Cell phone service was unavailable throughout the trip and not a single car passed our way.
 (Check Google for the less adventurous route)

 Step back in time